jiaxicheng/xc_python/README.md

 ' >>~/.bashrc
 ```

-5. logout and then login with the following command:
+5. Logout and then login with the following command:
 ```
 ssh -X <user>@<host_server>
 docker exec -it xc_python_python3_1 bash